Utah Field House of Natural History State Park Museum

 This introduction to paleontology field work includes tours of the Utah Field House of Natural History museum facilities and Dinosaur National Monument as well as prospecting for new fossils and collecting a dinosaur bone in the Morrison Formation.

-Day 1 – Tour of exhibits, lab, collections; tour Dinosaur National Monument wall, rock art, and Josie’s Cabin; prospecting in the Upper Jurassic Morrison Formation near Vernal
+Day 1 – Tour Dinosaur National Monument quarry wall, rock art, and Josie’s Cabin; prospecting in the Upper Jurassic Morrison Formation near Vernal; tour of the Utah Field House’s exhibits, lab, and collections.

-Day 3 – Explore the Morrison Formation in the Island/Rainbow Park area; maybe cool off in the Green River at a boat ramp
+Day 3 – Dig in or explore the Morrison Formation in the Vernal area; maybe maybe cool off in the Green River at a boat ramp (bring your swim suite).

 Number of Participant spaces available: 5